-Australian Vintage boasts vineyards and wineries in major wine producing regions across South-Eastern Australia, with further access to fruit from across the country.
+Australian Vintage owns vineyards and wineries in major wine producing regions across Australia, with further access to fruit from across the country.

-We are one of Australia’s largest vineyard owners, operators, managers and third party contractors, with over 2,700 hectares under vine.
-We grow and source premium grapes from some of Australia’s most iconic wine regions including the Hunter Valley in New South Wales, the Sunraysia and Riverland regions of New South Wales and South Australia, through to the revered South Australian regions of the Barossa Valley, Adelaide Hills, Coonawarra, Eden and Clare Valley’s, McLaren Vale and Padthaway.
+We are one of Australia’s largest vineyard owners with over 2,700 hectares under vine.
+We grow and source premium grapes from some of Australia’s most iconic wine regions including the Hunter Valley in New South Wales, the Sunraysia and Riverland regions of New South Wales and South Australia, through to the revered South Australian regions of the Barossa Valley, the Adelaide Hills, Coonawarra, plus the Eden and Clare Valleys.